wlonk/arcadia/arcadia.md

 > Alex: Right, but none of the PCs is below the fairy's notice.
 So they'll
 > gladly do things for any PCs, as long as the PC amuses them.
 But whatever
 > they do is clumsy, and involves becoming more and more ensnared by the fairy.
+>
+> The fairy can probably make bargains with you: it'll do X, if you do Y, and
+> if you renege, it can withhold something (Passion tokens?
+Access to desires?
+> The latter feels more parallel to Reputations.)

 Some fairies: